GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/03_api_reduction.rst

             conda install disco_stu

-This package was created to be accessed via command line.
+This package was created to be accessed via command line (See the :ref:`stack_science_files` command line section).
 Because of that, the API is not the most polished, and using it requires a fair number of steps.
 **If you can use the command line interface, it is recommended that you do so.**
 If not, then let's get to work.